GabMus/razerCommander/README.md

 ninja install
 ```

-## Running // TODO: remove?

-Just run `./main.py` from the razerCommander directory.
-You can also make a .desktop file to launch it from your DE/WM (an easy way to do it is using [mlauncher](https://github.com/gabmus/mlauncher)).

 ## How can you help?

 Please, fill up issues and help me test this little piece of software with as much hardware as possible.